timtebeek/break-your-testing-habits/site/docs/recipe-development.md

 ### Template Compilation

-When you compile the project, the `rewrite-templating` annotation processor automatically generates OpenRewrite recipes from your Refaster rules:
+When you compile the project from the `recipes` directory, the `rewrite-templating` annotation processor automatically generates OpenRewrite recipes from your Refaster rules:

 ```bash
 mvn clean compile